How Foreigners Can Buy A House in the Philippines

 Establish a company and buy property under its name

 Corporations with at least 60% Filipino ownership can own land in the Philippines.
-But before they are permitted to make property purchases, eligible corporations must be registered with government Board of Investment for permission to buy, sell or act as an intermediary in a real estate transaction.
+But before they are permitted to make property purchases, eligible corporations must be registered with the government Board of Investment for permission to buy, sell or act as an intermediary in a real estate transaction.